$27.76-$41.52 Hourly / $4,811.73-$7,196.80 Monthly / $57,740.80-$86,361.60 Yearly

 Ability to: direct and review the work of others; prepare work schedules as needed to cover a 24-hour 7 day-a-week operation; understand and follow oral and written instructions; maintain property control records in accordance with departmental standard operating procedures; perform work requiring moderate physical exertion; perform mathematical computations with speed and accuracy; conduct audits of inventory; communicate effectively with persons of diverse backgrounds; operate a motor vehicle skillfully and safely; establish and maintain effective working relationships with officers, other personnel, and the general public; work quickly and efficiently with computers, calculators and adding machines.

-Graduation from an accredited college or university with an associate’s degree and three (3) years of experience in the storage and issuance of evidence and related materials with one (1) year of supervisory experience; or an equivalent combination of training and experience.
+Graduation from an accredited college or university with an associate’s degree and three (3) years of experience in the storage and issuance of evidence and related materials with one (1) year of supervisory experience.

 Possession of a valid Florida driver’s license; a valid Florida commercial driver’s license might be required.